tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 # Overview

-The PSK Importer interface mirrors that of the TLS Exporters interface in that it diversifies a key based on some contextual information.
+The PSK Importer interface mirrors that of the TLS Exporters interface (see {{Section 7.5 of RFC8446}}) in that it diversifies a key based on some contextual information.
 In contrast to the Exporters interface, wherein differentiation is done via an explicit label and context string, the PSK Importer interface defined herein takes an external PSK and identity and "imports" it into TLS, creating a set of "derived" PSKs and identities.
-Each of these derived PSKs are bound a target protocol, KDF identifier, and optional context string.
+Each of these derived PSKs are bound to a target protocol, KDF identifier, and optional context string.
 Additionally, the resulting PSK binder keys are modified with a new derivation label to prevent confusion with non-imported PSKs.
 Through this interface, importing external PSKs with different identities yields distinct PSK binder keys.